xdevman/ethereum-transfer/README.md

 # ethereum-transfer
 send ethereum from wallet to new wallet with python web3

-1- signup on https://infura.io/ and make new project then add project id to 'send-eth.py'
+1- signup on https://infura.io/ and Create new project then add project id to 'send-eth.py'

 2- add public key and private key